James Alan Fox

 punishment scholarship and by Northeastern University with the

-Finally, he is ranked #12 in the list of most influential
+2008 Klein Lectureship.
+Finally, he is ranked #12 in its list of

 academicinfluence.com.